Stock market today: Wall Street steadies after selloff as reports suggest US economy may be cooling

-The S&P 500 was 0.2% higher in midday trading, coming off a 1.4% tumble that had sent it to its lowest level in four months.
-The Dow Jones Industrial Average was virtually unchanged, a day after wiping out its gains for the year so far.
-The Nasdaq composite was 0.8% higher, as of 11:45 a.m.
+The S&P 500 was 0.2% higher in afternoon trading, coming off a 1.4% tumble that had sent it to its lowest level in four months.
+The Dow Jones Industrial Average fell 37 points, or 0.1%, to 32,965, a day after wiping out its gains for the year so far.
+The Nasdaq composite was 0.8% higher, as of 2:29 p.m.
 Eastern time.

 Stocks have struggled since the summer under the weight of soaring Treasury yields in the bond market.
 High yields undercut stock prices by pulling investment dollars away from stocks and into bonds.
 They also crimp corporate profits by making borrowing more expensive.